flux-framework/flux-core/doc/man7/flux-broker-attributes.rst

    rank 0 broker waits for the ``broker.quorum`` set to come online before aborting the Flux instance.
 Default: ``60s``.

+broker.cleanup-timeout [Updates: C]
+   The amount of time (in RFC 23 Flux Standard Duration format) that the rank 0 broker waits for cleanup actions to complete when the broker has received a terminating signal.
+Default: ``none``.

 broker.rc1_path [Updates: C]
    The path to the broker's rc1 script.
 Default: ``${prefix}/etc/flux/rc1``.